Wopko Jensma: Background

 A selection of Jensma's poems appeared, with a brief biography, in the anthology Ten South African Poets edited and introduced by Adam Schwartzman (Manchester: Carcanet Press, 1999).
 There is an online appreciation of Jensma's poetry and art works, with quotations and some biographical details, by Tony McGregor entitled I write you from afar: Wopko Jensma, enigmatic poet of Africa.

 Disappearance

-Jensma disappeared from Johannesburg without a trace in August 1993, and has not been seen since.
+In 1993, he was taken to the Johannesburg General hospital for his weekly treatment.
+When the Salvation Army driver came to fetch him, he was nowhere to be found.
+People who knew Jensma were contacted in all the major centres, the Salvation Army checked all its shelters and attempts were made to determine whether he had entered a mental home in Pretoria.
+All efforts failed to produce any trace of him.
+His pension was last drawn in August 1993.
 No information of what became of him is known.